caasig/Umbraco-Project-Setup/README.md

 2. Download Courier to new "Umbraco_Packages" directory. https://our.umbraco.org/projects/umbraco-pro/umbraco-courier/
 3. Open Umbraco Backoffice and Developer Tab.
 Select Packages.
 Install Local and Upload Package.

-Note: We recommend downloading packages manually and storing in Source Control to avoid conflicts in versioning between environments.
+> We recommend downloading packages manually and storing in Source Control to avoid conflicts in versioning between environments.
 If packages are added after setting up multiple environments, they will need to be installed in each environment's Backoffice.

 4. Purchase Courier Express License. https://umbraco.com/products/umbraco-courier/
 5. Follow instructions to register Local, Development, Staging, and Production URL's with License.